knutwalker/sessionizer/README.md

 Invoking `sessionizer` searches a set of paths for directories that would make a good project directory.

- >
- > [!CAUTION]
- > The heuristics for which paths are search and what makes a “good” project are currently based
- > my personal preferences and will likely not work for others.

 `sessionizer` will list open tmux sessions as well as all the directories in an `fzf` like interface (`fzf` does not need to be installed and is not used under the hood).

 If an existing session is selected, `sessionizer` will either attach to that session or switch the client to that session, depending on whether you are currently inside a session or not.